Now a best-seller...

 'Christian Atheist' is a bit of an oxymoron; aren't you worried that you will offend devout church going people?

-A little offending is a good thing because it sharpens the way we think about things, so I rather hope that someone will shout, Blasphemy and then I can explain to them why it's not!
+A little offending is a good thing.
+It can sharpen how we think, so I rather hope that someone will shout, Blasphemy and then I can explain to them why it's not!

 February 16 2017 Terry Smith, Honor, Michigan, U.S.A